 HI is fully aware of this situation and has been engaged in Disaster Risk Reduction (DRR) activities for the last 15 years.
 In the mid-2000s, we expanded our interventions expanded in Asia and are now running DR activities in more than 20 countries, mainly in Africa, Latin America and the Caribbean.

 Over the years, we have learned from this experience.
 The different intervention methods that we have used have all served to strengthen our strategy of developing inclusive DRR and furthering climate change adaptation.
 Through our inclusive DRR projects, we promote an integrated approach that ensures the full and meaningful participation of all the groups and individuals most vulnerable to risks due to climate change in order to create a sustainable and resilient community.

 notre temps de réponse

 Over the past 15 years, HI’s mandate on inclusive DRR (iDRR) strategies and networks has evolved.
-HI has become an inclusive DRR practitioner, directly implementing inclusive DRR projects and building the capacities of DRR actors, against the backdrop of climate change.
-Internally, HI country programmes integrate DRR components into their development and humanitarian projects.
-HI also plays a role in international advocacy around inclusive DRR.
+We have become an inclusive DRR practitioner, directly implementing inclusive DRR projects and building the capacities of DRR actors against the backdrop of climate change.

-In practice, DRR practitioners are considered to be insufficiently inclusive, which means they fail to make sure that at-risk groups, including people with disabilities, are fully engaged in DRR practices and therefore less affected by disasters.
-Considering that some specific groups (based on age, gender and disability) are at a higher risk from disasters, inclusive DRR involves reducing the vulnerability of the most excluded groups and increasing their capacity to reduce the risk.
+DRR practitioners are generally considered to be insufficiently inclusive, which means they are failing to make sure that at-risk groups, including people with disabilities, are fully engaged in DRR and therefore less affected by disasters.
+Certain specific groups (based on age, gender and disability) are considered to be at a higher risk from disasters than other.
+The objective of inclusive DRR is to increase their resilience and capacity to reduce risk.